schibsted/ai-academy/lessons/w2 - Production.md

 Run through, and try to understand what's going on in the notebook of the week:

-Kaggle:
 [Chapter 2 Notebook](https://www.kaggle.com/code/jhoward/saving-a-basic-fastai-model/notebook)

-Colab:
-[Chapter 2 Notebook](https://colab.research.google.com/github/fastai/course22/blob/master/02-saving-a-basic-fastai-model.ipynb) (Copy to your drive if you want changes to persist)

 ### Task 2

-In this weeks video, Jeremy shows how you kan create a "HuggingFace Space", and deploy a model as a Gradio (or Streamlit) app.
-This is a method that is great for showcasing your work, i.e. on HackDays, for pilot-projects and for the student project at the end of this course.
+- save the model that you created last week (or use the one generated in Task 1)
+- create an account on [Huggingface](https://huggingface.co/) (one per group is sufficient)

-Try to deploy the 'is-it-a-bird'-model, or your own model from last week, and share the link in our slack channel!
+- follow the steps from the video, to deploy the model
+- share the link in our slack channel!

 [This tutorial](https://tmabraham.github.io/blog/gradio_hf_spaces_tutorial) is mentioned by Jeremy in the video, and might be useful